calebsmth54/calebsmth54.github/projects.md

 *Weapon System:*

-Developed an easy to extend weapon system that fires projectiles, trace lines and timed melee attacks for players, AI and the environment.
+Developed an easy to extend weapon system that fires projectiles, trace lines and timed melee attacks for players, AI and environment traps.
+Opened functionality up to scripting so that designers could easily prototype new weapon ideas.

 *AI:*